Kyunki Saas Bhi Kabhi Bahu Thi: Plot

-Harsh marries the greedy Mohini who frequently causes trouble for the family.
-Gautam remarries Damini, who is later pregnant at the same time as Ganga.
-Ganga miscarries, and Damini delivers twins, Mayank and Nakul.
+Harsh marries the greedy Mohini, while Gautam marries Damini.
+Damini and Ganga become pregnant, but Ganga miscarries and Damini gives birth to twins Mayank and Nakul.
 Damini and Gautam give Nakul to Sahil and Ganga.
-Vishal dies, making Shobha widowed.
-Harsh turns out to be Tulsi's cousin, Kesar's son.
-Kesar has switched Harsh with Tulsi's real son, Ansh who was then raised by Aditya Gujral.
-Ansh is spoilt and ruthless and now he is obsessed with Karan's lover, Nandini.
-Shobha marries Vishal's friend, Abhishek.
-Though Karan and Nandini are in love, he gets her married to Ansh who maritally rapes her.
-Lawyer of the rape case and Tulsi's friend, Meera Singhania, becomes fond of Mihir.
-Tulsi fights against her own son to get Nandini the justice she deserves and also shoots Ansh to death in a critical moment as he tries to kill Nandini, who delivers her and Ansh's daughter, Bhoomi before lapsing into a coma.
-Karan marries his friend Tanya to take care of Bhoomi.
+Vishal dies, leaving Shobha widowed.
+It is then revealed that Harsh is actually Kesar's son: Kesar had switched him with Tulsi's real son Ansh, who was raised by Aditya Gujral.
+Ansh grows into a ruthless man obsessed with Karan's lover Nandini.
+Karan, despite loving Nandini, marries her to Ansh, who sexually abuses her.
+When Nandini's daughter Bhoomi is born, Nandini falls into a coma.
+Karan marries his friend Tanya to help care for Bhoomi.

-Tanya is pregnant.
-Nandini wakes up from the coma and lives with Karan.
-Shobha leaves Abhishek after learning that he and Rathi had killed Vishal.
-Nandini, who is pregnant with Karan's child, kills Aditya to save Bhoomi from kidnapping, and gets jailed for 14 years.
-Ganga and Sahil have a son, Lakshya while Karan marries Tanya again and they have a son, Manthan.
-Gautam adopts Eklavya, Ansh and his first wife Shraddha's son.
-Sahil falls in love with Tripti and they have an extramarital affair.
+Tulsi fights Ansh in court to obtain justice for Nandini and ultimately shoots him dead when he tries to kill Nandini.
+Nandini later awakens, while Karan and Tanya continue raising Bhoomi.
+Shobha leaves Abhishek after learning that he and Rathi were responsible for Vishal's death.
+Nandini, pregnant with Karan's child(parth), kills Aditya to save Bhoomi from being kidnapped and is sentenced to 14 years in prison.
+Ganga and Sahil have a son, Lakshya; Karan and Tanya have a son, Manthan; and Gautam adopts Eklavya, Ansh's son by his first wife Shraddha.
+Sahil subsequently has an affair with Tripti.